The Devil All the Time (film): Plot

 In 1965, Arvin—now a young adult working manual jobs around town— receives Willard's Luger from his uncle as a birthday present.
 He is fiercely protective of high school-aged Lenora, who is bullied by some local greasers.
 One day, their harassment pushes Arvin to attack them mercilessly.
 The pious Lenora grows close to the new, self-righteous Reverend Preston Teagardin, whom Arvin resents for previously ridiculing Emma.
 Reverend Preston grooms Lenora, eventually sexually assaulting her and she becomes pregnant.
 When she informs Preston, he rejects her.
 Overwhelmed by the bullying and her pregnancy, Lenora considers hanging herself.
-Right before she does, she changes her mind but ends up accidentally hanging herself.After the autopsy, Arvin is told that she was pregnant.
+Right before she does, she changes her mind but ends up accidentally hanging herself.
+After the autopsy, Arvin is told that she was pregnant.
 Stalking Preston, he sees him grooming another girl and deduces that Preston was the father.
 Confronting him alone at the church, Arvin shoots and kills Preston with the Luger before fleeing.

-Arvin decides to hitchhike to his childhood home in Knockemstiff and is picked up by Carl and Sandy, whose relationship has become acrimonious.
+Arvin decides to drive back to his childhood home in Knockemstiff, his car breaks down however and he ultimately decides to hitchhike there instead.
+He is picked up by Carl and Sandy, whose relationship has become acrimonious.
 Upon noticing Carl's gun and realizing the Hendersons' ill intentions, Arvin kills the couple in self-defense.
 Afterwards, Arvin searches the car and finds evidence of the Henderson's serial killings, taking some of it with him.
 When Lee finds out that Carl and Sandy were murdered, he goes to their apartment and burns Carl's photo collection to protect himself and his upcoming re-election campaign.

 While investigating their deaths, Lee concludes that Arvin was responsible.
 He tracks him to Willard's cross, where Arvin has gone to bury his dog.
 As Arvin places the bones in the ground beneath the prayer log, Lee arrives and attempts to kill Arvin with a shotgun.
 A shootout ensues and Arvin shoots Lee in the chest.
 As the sheriff dies, Arvin explains his actions and plants the evidence of Carl and Sandy's killings on Lee's body so that their crimes will be revealed.
 Arvin then places Willard's Luger in the hole with bones and buries them.

 As Preston's death is also uncovered, Arvin hitchhikes out of the area with a hippie headed to Cincinnati.
 As they drive off, Arvin falls asleep and contemplates his future, which he imagines will be very similar to Willard's.